devitocodes/seigen/tests/tiling/launchers/README.txt

 And Y can be:

-    * singlenode : to run the test suite on the single node Y
+    * singlenode : to run the test suite on the single X node
-    * multinode : to run the test suite on a cluster of Y nodes
+    * multinode : to run the test suite on a cluster of X nodes

-Some combinations are not invalid:
+Some combinations are not valid:

     * cx2-westmere only works in singlenode mode
     * cx2-{sandyb,haswell,broadwell} only work in multinode mode